 Managing a balance between short-term and long-term strategies you can make certain of your domain’s authority instantaneously while you establish your blog and fine tune it so that it is topical and organically linked.

-Multiply user participation with your content
+Multiply user participation with your well written content

 RankBrain, Google’s machine-learning technology introduced over a year ago, helps to deliver search results, and establish search engine rankings as well as the behaviour and interaction of the user with Google is one of the many hundreds of ranking signals.
 While Google is still strengthening and refining RankBrain and how it operates, metrics like clickthrough rate and time on page, site visits already determines how high or low your site ranks in Google.